qwertie/loyc.net/_posts/2016-08-16-the-6-week-hole.md

 I'm developing a combination of pissed off and depressed.
 No way I'm ordering from them again - but how else can I get an SSD?
 I _could_ order from a foreign site like Amazon.com, but the "free shipping" option is "4 to 6 weeks".
 No way.
 I plan a trip to Olongapo again with my wife.

 We go to four different computer shops.
 Only one shop has SSDs of 240 to 480GB, but they all cost ₱2000 more than I originally paid.
-Since I have no income, I say no. Finally I decide we'll go to the original computer shop and buy the shitty Kingston SSD I turned down in the first place.
+Since I have no income, I say no. Finally I decide we'll go to the original computer shop that we visited a month earlier, and buy the shitty Kingston SSD I turned down before.
 We arrive at 6:09PM, but the store closed at 6PM.

 I'm downright depressed.
 Not only could I not get an SSD, but I had spent too many debilitating hours debating Donald Trump supporters on Facebook, leading me to question whether there is any hope for humanity.
 For a few days I just hang out with my wife, who is ill and staying home from work.

 Finally, we make a plan to go to Manila.
+I find an SSD for only ₱5600, and check by phone that it's in stock.
 It's a six hour bus ride there and back, but we had to go there anyway to get my ACR I-Card, an immigration thing.
 [The Visa Process](http://qism.blogspot.com/2016/05/how-to-apply-for-filipino-13a-marriage.html) required six separate trips to Manila, and this was the last.
-I tried to save time by installing Windows 7 on the SSD on the way home, but hardware trouble with the DVD drive nixed that plan.
+In the store I check if I can also buy 4GB extra RAM - they're out of stock, of course.
+I try to save time by installing the SSD in-store and Windows 7 on the way home, but hardware trouble with the DVD drive cuts the plan short.

-So it was that six weeks after initially ordering the SSD, I got the exact model of SSD I ordered in the first place, for only ₱5600, which is little consolation.
+So, six weeks after my initially order, I bought the exact model of SSD I ordered in the first place.
 I install Windows 7 overnight and then wait 16 hours for Visual Studio to install-from-internet, but the next day is July 29: the last day for free upgrades to Windows 10!
 So I decide to let it download Windows 10 in the meantime.
 Unfortunately it also decides (without my permission) to _install_ Windows 10 with an automatic restart, which cuts off my Visual Studio installation before it finishes.

 Virtually no commits and no lines of code written in 6 weeks.
-Worst upgrade ever.
+Worst upgrade ever!
+Now, if I'd known in advance it would take six weeks, I would have found a way to continue development.
+But each time I just thought "well, if I just wait another week, I'll have my SSD, my mood will improve, I'll get back in the zone!"

 20 hours later, Visual Studio is finally installed.
 With my old hard disk, it took 2-3 minutes to load Visual Studio and open a solution.
 How long now? **Nearly 60 seconds**?
 Damn it, that is not the kind of performance I hoped for.
 It never reaches full speed except when copying massive files.
 I notice all my Valve games are slower, too: TF2 and L4D2 are now almost unplayable.
 Is Windows 10 to blame?